Gated InAs quantum dots embedded in surface acoustic wave cavities for low-noise optomechanics: Results

 We next address the effect of the n-doped layer on SAW launching efficiency, $\kappa_{IDT}$.
 In general, the n-doped layer will suppress the launching of SAWs by screening the microwave field applied to the IDT \cite{Yuan2017,Yuan2022}.
 The impact will decrease as the n-doped layer is deeper in the substrate.
 However, there is a limit on the depth of the n-doped layer: it needs to stay close to the QDs for optimum depletion of excess charges, and the QDs need to be located near the GaAs surface where the strain field is larger.
 We numerically evaluate the impact on SAW launching efficiency with the n-doped layer located at different depths (Supplementary Information).
 The conductivity and thickness of the layer are fixed to experimentally derived values.
 The coupling constant $k^2$ begins to drop dramatically when the n-doped layer is within approximately 400 nm of the IDT.
 Considering constraints on the QD depth, we choose a n-doped layer depth of 360 nm, which provides decent QD-SAW coupling while retaining 80\% of the coupling constant compared to that of bulk semi-insulating GaAs substrates (Supplementary Information).

 Finally, the n-doped layer will also affect the microwave power delivered to the IDT via the co-planar waveguide (CPW), $\kappa_{EM}$.
-Due to the proximity of the n-doped layer to the surface (several hundred nanometers), the microwave mode in the CPW (with dimensions on the order of a few micrometers) is modified, thus reducing the characteristic transmission line impedance.
-The deviation of the impedance from a 50-ohm transmission line will reflect microwave signals before reaching the device, and further reduce the overall SAW launching efficiency.
+Due to the proximity of the n-doped layer to the surface (several hundred nanometers), the microwave mode in the CPW (with dimensions on the order of a few micrometers) is modified, thus reducing the characteristic transmission line impedance from approximately 50 $\Omega$ to 3 $\Omega$.
+The deviation of the impedance will reflect approximately 88\% of the microwave signals before reaching the device, and further reduce the overall SAW launching efficiency.
 The solution for this is simple: the n-doped layer is unnecessary below the CPW structure and can be removed under the microwave circuits to recover the transmission line impedance.
 As shown in Fig 1b), the buried n-doped layer exists only in the region within the black dotted line, and is etched away everywhere else.